magarveylab/bloom-publication/README.md

 )
 ```

-### Reaction Embeddings with BLOOM-Rxn
+### Reaction Embeddings with BLOOM-RXN
-BLOOM-Rxn generates AI-based embeddings for chemical reaction that capture features reflective of the Enzyme Commission (EC) hierarchy.
+BLOOM generates AI-based embeddings for chemical reaction that capture features reflective of the Enzyme Commission (EC) hierarchy.
 These embeddings are integrated into the BLOOM knowledge graph and serve as a core input to BLOOM-LNK for BGC–metabolite association.

 ```python
 from Bloom import BloomRXN